dgiovannelli/dgiovannelli.github.io/_pages/teaching.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teachpic/Giovannelli Lab - Winogradsky 2019 - day 60.jpg){: style="width: 80%; float: center; border: 10px"}

-In some of my smaller classes (below 40 students) I request that the student contribute toward Wikipedia by selecting a stub-class or start-class article and improving it.
+In some of my smaller classes (below 40 students) I request that the student contribute to Wikipedia by selecting a stub-class or start-class article in Marine or General Microbiology and improving it.
 This is usually accomplished in teams of 3-5 people, and we had great success over the last couple of years with my class in [Marine Microbial Diversity](#marine-microbial-diversity), contributing to several topics.
 Here you can see an example of the stats relative to the 2020 Marine Microbial Diversity class contribution to Wikipedia.
-For a complete list of the articles contributed by year [see below](#wikipedia-contributions).
+For a complete list of the articles contributed by year [see below](#wikipedia-contributions), or head directly to the program page on the [Wikipedia dashboard](https://outreachdashboard.wmflabs.org/campaigns/microbiology_teaching_in_italy/programs).
 ![]({{ site.url }}{{ site.baseurl }}/images/teachpic/wikipedia_2019.png){: style="width: 70%; float: center; border: 10px"}